2009 Grand National: Quotes

 Tony McCoy was the most experienced rider in the race for the third consecutive year, having taken over from Carl Llewellyn after the 2006 race, though he had previously shared the honour with Mick Fitzgerald and Paul Carberry.
 McCoy was having his fourteenth ride in the race, joining an exclusive club of just thirteen riders to have reached that landmark, however he also shared the unwanted record with Jeff King of being the only two riders among the thirteen not to have won or been runner-up in any of their fourteen rides.

 Eight riders made their Grand National debut, including Liam Treadwell, the twenty-second rider to win at the first attempt and the second in the 21st century.
 Paul Townend and Philip Enright also completed the course while at the other extreme, Phil Kinsella got no further than the second fence.
-Emmett Mullins, Mark Walsh, James Revely and Derek Lavery also took their first rides in the race.
+Emmet Mullins, Mark Walsh, James Reveley and Derek Lavery also took their first rides in the race.